Statement of Faith

 Why I’m an Atheist

-I am an atheist for many reasons.
-While I will address each of them throughout this website, the core reasons are stated here.
+I’m an atheist for many reasons.
+While I address all of them throughout this website, the core reasons are stated here.

-Most fundamentally, I reject the existence of any god because the notion of a supreme being who is intimately involved and interested in our lives (and the eternal afterlife in bliss or anguish that logically follows) is a patently silly man-made fantasy.
+Secondarily, I reject all notions of a supreme being who is intimately interested and involved in our lives (and the eternal afterlife in bliss or anguish that logically follows) is a patently silly man-made fantasy.
 To me, it’s painfully obvious why you believe what you believe.

 Religion is nothing but a placebo for the scared puppies of the world and a power trip for the power-hungry clergy.
 And I refuse to suspend all common sense in favor of an obvious fairy tale created by primitive, superstitious desert people to control the behavior of man and quell his innate fear of death.